Sheryl Sheinafia: Media presence

 Although known for her career as a musician and actress, her appearance as a co-host on Breakout is notably the most well-known project.
-Also known as “Breakout Hangout”, “Breakout Showcase” and “Breakout Live”, “Breakout” is a music program that airs on NET TV.
+Also known as "Breakout Hangout", "Breakout Showcase" and "Breakout Live", "Breakout" is a music program that airs on NET TV.
 Starring alongside Boy William, Sheryl Sheinafia would often perform both covers and originals on the show.

-After more than 4 years of taking a break from hosting her own show, she became one of the many hosts alongside famous MC and actor Dimas Danang for videocast Lintas Makna, produced by CXO media.
+After more than 4 years of taking a break from hosting her own show, she became one of the many hosts alongside famous MC and actor Dimas Danang for the videocast Lintas Makna, produced by CXO media.
 Sheryl Sheinafia appeared in a total of 50 episodes, with topics of discussion ranging from intimate subjects such as love and relationships to talking about hustle culture and toxic work environments.

 Brand partnerships

 Sheryl Sheinafia has also been the face of many brands, starting off with being a brand ambassador for skincare company Izzi in 2014.
 Continuing on the skincare journey, she would then go on to be a brand ambassador for Garnier the following year and Nivea in 2020.

-In 2017, she became the face of ASUS whose partnership also sponsored Sheryl’s award-winning music video for ‘Sweet Talk’.
-In the subsequent year she became a brand ambassador for Adidas before becoming the face of Kapal Api to whom she also produced a jingle for in 2019.
+In 2017, she became the face of ASUS whose partnership also sponsored Sheryl's award-winning music video for ‘Sweet Talk’.
+In the subsequent year, she became a brand ambassador for Adidas before becoming the face of Kapal Api, for whom she also produced a jingle in 2019.
 That same year, she partnered with Danone-Aqua to release a campaign on raising awareness on the importance of recycling and sustainable plastic consumption.
 Alongside partnerships with Kapal Api and Danone-Aqua, she was a brand ambassador for smartphone giant Vivo.
-In 2020, she became the main brand ambassador for yoghurt-drink Delicyo, who she also wrote and produced a jingle for.
+In 2020, she became the main brand ambassador for yoghurt-drink Delicyo, for which she also wrote and produced a jingle.